biohackathon-japan/BH25-MCP-server-shapes/paper/paper.md

 # bottom of the generated paper (typically the first two authors):
 authors_short: Jose Labra \emph{et al.}
 ---
+## Abstract

+In this paper, we present the work we have done during the Japan Biohackathon 2025 about implementing MCP servers supported by RDF data shapes to improve natural language interactions with large RDF datasets using SPARQL.

 ## Introduction

 The Model Context Protocol (MCP) [@citesForInformation:mcp_anthropic] establishes an interface between Large Language Models (LLMs) and external utilities.
 MCP servers allow developers to expose specialized tools through a uniform schema enhancing interoperability accross different systems transforming the integration from a many-to-many dependency graph to a uniform interface.
 It can increase the usability of LLMs which can interact directly with structured knowledge bases, reducing the overhead required to bridge probabilistic reasoning with deterministic tools.